 But what about those of us like myself who haven’t had the best input and yet continue to carry guilt over the actions of our parents?
 I carried guilt for not, as I saw it, persevering in school when I found it extremely difficult to keep up and was constantly falling behind.
 I carried guilt when my sister asked me why I wasn’t working, when in truth I was already struggling.

-I carried guilt for not doing well in exams and guilt for not making headway in the most important years of my life.
-My biggest guilt was ripping up school reports, because I couldn’t bear to read the comments made and yet I wasn’t the one to blame.
-I carried the guilt for years but see now that guilt had nothing to do with me.
+I carried guilt for not doing well in exams, and not making headway in the most important years of my life.
+My biggest guilt was ripping up school reports because I couldn’t bear to read the comments, and yet I wasn’t the one to blame.
+I carried the guilt for years but now I see the guilt I carried had nothing to do with me.

-I have had to learn how to pick up the pieces again after so many years of negativity.
-The opportunity to stop beating myself up about my education came just before my mother died, when I decided it was time to do something about that particular issue.
+I have had to learn how to pick up the pieces after years of negativity.
+The opportunity to stop beating myself up about my education came just before my mother died, when I decided it was time to do relook at my education.